Unit 20 - Sentinel downloader¶

 Note

-Note that i.sentinel.download requires also sentinelsat to be installed.
+Note that i.sentinel.download requires i.eodag and also eodag package to be installed.
 It can be easily installed from the Console tab by entering the command below.

-Switch to jena-region location which was created in Unit 02 - First steps.
+Switch to jena-region project which was created in Unit 02 - First steps.

 Let’s download suitable Sentinel products for our area of interest (AOI) and perform the NDVI calculation as described in Unit 05 - Raster processing (implemented as a model in Unit 08 - Modeler or as a Python script in Unit 11 - PyGRASS scripting).
 AOI region is defined by Jena city region created in Unit 03 - Data Management.
 Sentinel-2 L2A products will be used to avoid computing atmospheric corrections.